-To better understand how social conditions and the business environment are changing and to reflect those changes in our initiatives, JAL engaged in dialogue with Mr. Takeshi Shimotaya in March 2019 on the global supply chain of the aviation business.
+To better understand how social conditions and the business environment are changing and to reflect those changes in our initiatives, JAL engaged in dialogue with Mr. SHIMOTAYA Takeshi in April 2022 on the global supply chain of the aviation business.

 The Global Alliance for Sustainable Supply Chain

 We invited SHIMOTAYA Takeshi to hold a dialogue with members of the Sustainability Promotion Committee.
 In the previous dialogue, he pointed out that job security during the pandemic could be seen as a human rights issue and we reflected this in our initiatives.
 In this year’s dialogue, he provided valuable advice on the importance of interacting with suppliers and initiatives to promote understanding of LGBTQ.
 Based on his advice, we identified important issues in Human Rights Due Diligence for FY2022 and published them on this website.

 Going forward, the JAL Group will continue its dialogue with society and fulfill its responsibility to respect the human rights of all people, based on the belief that respect for human rights is a universal value, in accordance with the Human Rights Due Diligence system clearly stipulated in our internal regulations.

 Opinion exchange on the "UN Food Systems Summit"

 On September 23-24 2021, UN Secretary-General António Guterres have convened a Food Systems Summit as part of the Decade of Action to achieve the Sustainable Development Goals (SDGs) by 2030.

 From the perspective of the food system*, the summit will be the first international conference by each country to discuss ensuring its sustainability as a global common issue and to show what it should be in the future.